department-of-veterans-affairs/vagov-content/pages/careers-employment/family-resources.md

 ---
 layout: page-breadcrumbs.html
 template: topic-landing
-title: Resources for Family Members | Veterans Affairs
+title: Resources For Military And Veteran Family Members
 heading: Resources for Military and Veteran Family Members
 display_title: Family Resources
-description: Learn about programs like Spouse Education Career Opportunities (SECO) that can help military spouses find education and career training as well as connect with employers committed to hiring military spouses.
-Compare small business resources tailored toward military family members and spouses.
+description: If you're a military spouse or surviving spouse, find out if you're eligible and how to apply for the Department of Defense's Spouse Education Career Opportunities (SECO) program.
+And learn about other resources to help you build your career or start a small business.
-keywords: n/a
+keywords: military spouse education and career opportunities, spouse education and career opportunities, careers for military spouses
 concurrence: complete
 order: 6
 spoke: More Resources